 - If you're cooking 2 chickens, increase the second cooking time (over medium low) by 10 more minutes.

-In this post, I updated my samgyetang recipe which was originally posted in August 2014 with new photos, answers to frequently asked questions and minor changes to the recipe.
+This samgyetang recipe was originally posted in August 2014.
+I’ve updated it here with new photos, answers to frequently asked questions and minor changes to the recipe.